 The verdict:

-From a design and customization perspective, Webflow clearly leads in the Webflow vs Squarespace comparison, offering unmatched control over layout, styling, and code-like adjustments.
-It’s the top choice for designers and developers who want limitless flexibility.
+From a design and customization perspective, Webflow clearly leads in the Webflow vs Squarespace comparison.
+It offers unmatched control over layout, styling, and code-like adjustments.

 However, Webflow does not allow template switching once your site is set up.
 If you want to change the template, you’ll need to start from scratch, which can be inconvenient and time-consuming.